 If you're confident that you'll increase your earnings or savings enough to buy the whole of the property, then the shared ownership scheme can be particularly useful.
 It's also worth bearing in mind that the local housing association will have the first refusal if you decide to sell the property, and their right to buy the property back first will last for a term of 21 years from the date of 100% ownership.

 To upgrade your share of the home, you'll need to have the property valued again.
 If the price of properties in your area has gone up then it could mean that you'll be paying more than what you did for the initial share.
 You'll also have to pay the valuer's fee each time you wish to upgrade.

-Without having complete ownership of the home, and depending on your local housing association's rules, you may find difficulty renting out your property should you decide to move on.
+If you have part ownership of the home, and depending on your local housing association's rules, you may find difficulty renting out your property should you decide to move on.
 This could make the idea of moving home tricky, especially if you can't afford to upgrade your share to 100%.

-With prices in the housing market regularly rising a 100% share may be too difficult to attain, so it could leave you forced to stay in the same home for a long time.
+With prices in the housing market regularly rising, a 100% share may be too difficult to attain, so it could leave you forced to stay in the same home for a long time.